webroo/backbone-baseview/README.md

 # Backbone.Baseview

-Backbone.BaseView is a subclass of `Backbone.View` that helps with the most common tasks of managing views.
+Backbone.BaseView is a subclass of Backbone.View that helps with the most common tasks of managing views.

-Generally most Backbone views have a simple lifecycle, it usually consists of rendering a template, responding to DOM events, and updating some elements within the view.
-BaseView is designed to remove some of the boilerplate associated with this, while retaining the flexibility that Backbone is known for.
+Generally most Backbone views have a simple lifecycle, it usually consists of rendering a template, responding to DOM events, updating elements and managing several subviews.
+BaseView is designed to remove some of the boilerplate associated with these tasks, while retaining the flexibility that Backbone is known for.

 ## Getting started

 BaseView is inherited like any other Backbone class by using the `extend` function.
 Below is an example of the most common methods you might want to override.
 It's a good place to start if you want to copy and paste an example to get up and running.

-##### Example structure
+##### Example usage

 ```javascript
 var MyView = Backbone.BaseView.extend({